Quality management: Quality management software

-The intersection of technology and quality management software prompted the emergence of a new software category: Enterprise Quality Management Software (EQMS).
+The intersection of technology and quality management software prompted the emergence of Enterprise Quality Management Software (EQMS).
 EQMS is a platform for cross-functional communication and collaboration that centralizes, standardizes, and streamlines quality management data from across the value chain.
 The software breaks down functional silos created by traditionally implemented standalone and targeted solutions.
 Supporting the proliferation and accessibility of information across supply chain activities, design, production, distribution, and service, it provides a holistic viewpoint for managing the quality of products and processes.